up-n-running/wpplugin-hivemind_recaptcha/README.md

-# wpplugin-hivemind_recaptcha
+# WP Plugin: hivemind-recaptcha
 Hivemind Recaptcha for Developers: A fast, lightweight, powerful toolkit to put any recaptcha anywhere with zero fuss.
 By John @ upnrunning